aws-samples/amazon-ecs-fargate-aspnetcore/README.md

 # Push container images to ECR
-Create two ECR repositories nameyl 'mywebmvc' and 'reverseproxy', one for the ASP.NET core mvc application and other for the nginx reverse proxy.
+Create two ECR repositories namely 'mymvcweb' and 'reverseproxy', one for the ASP.NET core mvc application and other for the nginx reverse proxy.

-Now let's fetch the push commands for 'mywebmvc' repository and execute the following in the terminal.
+Now let's fetch the push commands for 'mymvcweb' repository and execute the following in the terminal.